nuxt/website-v2/content/en/guides/features/transitions.md

 ## The layoutTransition Property

-The layout transition is used to set the default properties of the layout transitions.
+`layoutTransition` is used to set the default properties of the layout transitions.

 The default settings for layout transitions are: